Ensemble Stacking for Machine Learning and Deep Learning

 A further generalization of this approach is replacing the linear weighted sum with Linear Regression (regression problem) or Logistic Regression (classification problem) to combine the predictions of the sub-models with any learning algorithm.
 This approach is called Stacking.

-In stacking, an algorithm takes the outputs of sub-models as input and attempts to learn how to best combine the input predictions to make a better output prediction.
+In stacking, an algorithm takes sub-model outputs as input and attempts to learn how to combine the input predictions best to make a better output prediction.

 Stacking for Machine Learning